Elora Hawks: History

+On April 3, 2025, the team announced that the team will be renamed from the "Mohawks" to the "Hawks".

 2004 Playoff Run

 The 2004 Season ended with the Mohawks tied for first place in the West with the Spartan Warriors with a 17–3–0 record.
 Prior to the season, it was announced that the Mohawks were to also host the 2004 National Championship—the Founders Cup.
 The Mohawks opened up the Playoffs against the 8th seed Windsor Fratmen.
 The upstart Fratmen had barely squeezed past the Wallaceburg Red Devils into the last playoff spot and had stolen a big 8–7 victory from the Division leading Sarnia Pacers to even make the playoffs.
 The series was a mismatch from the start—the Mohawks swept the Fratmen in three games.
 The second round put them up against the Orangeville Northmen, which also resulted in a three-game sweep.
 The Conference Final was against the Spartan Warriors, another easy three games.
 This set up a League Final between the Mohawks and the Clarington Green Gaels.
 In what had looked like a fourth straight possible sweep ended up going the distance.
 Despite crushing the Gaels in 2 of the first three games by scores of 16–4 and 12–1, the Gaels came back to win 3 of the last four games and upset the Mohawks for the league title.

 As host of the 2004 Founders Cup, the Elora Mohawks received an automatic berth into the tourney and received a chance at redemption for the Provincial Title loss.
 The tourney started on August 21 with the Mohawks facing off against the Sherbrooke Jr. Extrême of Quebec.
 What occurred was nothing short of a massacre—30–1 Mohawks.
 Later that night, the Saskatoon Smash had received a similar demoralizing thrashing from the Mohawks, losing 27–5.
 The next night the Mohawks defeated the Delta Islanders of British Columbia 16–2.
 The night after, the Mohawks also beat the Calgary Mountaineers 11–4.
 The Mohawks appeared to back to their normal selves.

 The Semi-final was against the Edmonton Warriors, and the Mohawks enthused the home crowd with a 16–5 win.
 The finals were to be played against the OLA Champion Clarington Green Gaels who were having an excellent tournament as well.
 The Mohawks had their chance at redemption, to avenge the team that took away their chance at their fifth OLA Jr B league title.
 The Finals did not go as planned for the again-favoured Mohawks.
 The Gaels won 11–8.